-Rowachol is intended for use in the breaking up (dissolving or disintegrating) or passage (expulsion) of gallstones.
+Rowachol capsules is intended for use in the breaking up (dissolving or disintegrating) or passage (expulsion) of gallstones.
 Rowachol increases bile production and relaxes the bile ducts.
 This helps reduce painful spasms of bile ducts.

 Rowachol Capsule is used for Liver and gallbladder problems, Fever, Eye diseases, Food additives, Perfumes, Infections, upset stomach, Respiratory tract infections, Whooping cough, Asthma, and other conditions.
 Rowachol Capsule may also be used for purposes not listed in this medication guide.

 - Rowachol Capsule contains